Box-Tools/BoxKit/README.rst

 The library is designed into two broad categories:

-|create| - contains classes/structures to store spatial data in a rectangular/cubic frame, along with auxillary tools to manage irregular geometries composed of unstructured triangular mesh.
+**CREATE** - contains classes/structures to store spatial data in a rectangular/cubic frame, along with auxillary tools to manage irregular geometries composed of unstructured triangular mesh.

-|utilities| - contains classes/structures to improve memory managment of data on NUMA nodes.
+**UTILITIES** - contains classes/structures to improve memory managment of data on NUMA nodes.

 This library is designed to facilitate the use of scientific datasets with more data analysis oriented packages.